literaryverses/Algorithms/README.md

 Converts between color representations into other formats of different color models.

 ### operations.py
-Takes a rgb input and returns several color schemes
+Takes a RGB input and returns several color schemes